 In recent years, London-born Seamus Haji has become one of house music’s most celebrated producers and remixers, heading up the Big Love label and holding residencies in seminal nightspots such as Pacha and Eden in Ibiza and Ministry of Sound.

-As part of our ORIGINS series, 909originals caught up with the Camberwell native to delve into the tracks, clubs and individuals that helped shape his career over a more than 35-year period.
-Part two can be found here.
+As part of our ORIGINALS series, 909originals caught up with the Camberwell native to delve into the tracks, clubs and individuals that helped shape his career over a more than 35-year period.

 Over to you, Seamus…!